barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/charter-workflow.md

 # Project Charter Template Workflow

-This guide documents how to maintain the charter template (`project_charter_tokens.docx`) that powers charter exports.
-The repository stores the template as a base64 text file (`project_charter_tokens.docx.b64`) so pull requests remain text-only and avoid "binary files are not supported" errors.
+This guide documents how to maintain the charter templates that power charter exports.
+The repository stores the DOCX source as a base64 text file (`project_charter_tokens.docx.b64`) so pull requests remain text-only and avoid "binary files are not supported" errors, and renders the PDF layout from `templates/charter-export.html.mustache`.

-## Rebuilding the Template
+## Rebuilding the DOCX Template

 1. Decode the committed base64 file to a DOCX you can edit: